 However, lately she’s been talking a lot about a “big girl bed”.
 Soon after we accomplished potty training, hubby and I decided it was a good time to make the transition.

-I took her to Target and had her pick out toddler sheets.
+I took her to Target and let her pick out her new toddler sheets.
 She chose this cute owl pattern.

 My friend offered to give us her daughter’s matching bathroom set as she was no longer using it!
 Score!